veryMaker/signum-node/README.md

 __Sqlite__ is just like H2 a file based (embedded) database.
 Signum Node builds up the entire database out of the box and does not require any further set up.
 This makes Sqlite an interesting choice especially for less-technical users who just want to start and/or run a local (not publicly accessible) node.
 Choose this, if you want to run just a local node without public exposure.
 Furthermore, the resulting database file is easily shareable, such others can use a snapshot and sync from there.
-Sqlite is still experimental, and considered as a substitute for H2.
+Sqlite is considered as a replacement for H2.

 __MariaDB__ and __PostgreSQL__ on the other hand require an additional set-up.
 It is the better choice for publicly accessible nodes, as they are considered more stable, especially under higher load.